Brushless DC electric motor: Brush commutator

 During the last hundred years, high-power DC brushed motors, once the mainstay of industry, were replaced by alternating current (AC) synchronous motors.
-Today, brushed motors are used only in low power applications or where only DC is available, but the above drawbacks limit their use even in these applications.
+Today, brushed motors are used only in low-power applications or where only DC is available, but the above drawbacks limit their use even in these applications.

 Brushless solution

-In brushless DC motors, an electronic servo system replaces the mechanical commutator contacts.
-An electronic sensor detects the angle of the rotor and controls semiconductor switches such as transistors which switch current through the windings, either reversing the direction of the current or, in some motors turning it off, at the correct angle so the electromagnets create torque in one direction.
-The elimination of the sliding contact allows brushless motors to have less friction and longer life; their working life is only limited by the lifetime of their bearings.
+In brushless DC motors, an electronic controller replaces the brush commutator contacts.
+An electronic sensor detects the angle of the rotor and controls semiconductor switches such as transistors that switch current through the windings, either reversing the direction of the current or, in some motors turning it off, at the correct angle so the electromagnets create torque in one direction.
+The elimination of the sliding contact allows brushless motors to have less friction and longer life; their working life is limited only by the lifetime of their bearings.

 Brushed DC motors develop a maximum torque when stationary, linearly decreasing as velocity increases.
 Some limitations of brushed motors can be overcome by brushless motors; they include higher efficiency and lower susceptibility to mechanical wear.
 These benefits come at the cost of potentially less rugged, more complex, and more expensive control electronics.

 A typical brushless motor has permanent magnets that rotate around a fixed armature, eliminating problems associated with connecting current to the moving armature.
 An electronic controller replaces the commutator assembly of the brushed DC motor, which continually switches the phase to the windings to keep the motor turning.
 The controller performs similar timed power distribution by using a solid-state circuit rather than the commutator system.

 Brushless motors offer several advantages over brushed DC motors, including high torque to weight ratio, increased efficiency producing more torque per watt, increased reliability, reduced noise, longer lifetime by eliminating brush and commutator erosion, elimination of ionizing sparks from the commutator, and an overall reduction of electromagnetic interference (EMI).
 With no windings on the rotor, they are not subjected to centrifugal forces, and because the windings are supported by the housing, they can be cooled by conduction, requiring no airflow inside the motor for cooling.
 This in turn means that the motor's internals can be entirely enclosed and protected from dirt or other foreign matter.